GEEGABYTE1/TravelingSalesMan/README.md

 We start off by setting all the places as `unvisited` places, because we actually have not traversed them yet.
 We then get a `current_vertex` by random since we want our algorithm to compute every possible case, which in this case, would be *4!*.
 We then compare it's edges and their weights.

-We get the edge with the smallest weight (assuming that it's the cheapest), and we set that as the `current_vertex` after adding it to the `final_path`, which will ber returned at the end.
+We get the edge with the smallest weight (assuming that it's the cheapest), and we set that as the `current_vertex` after adding it to the `final_path`, which will be returned at the end.

 To keep track of all the visited vertices, for every time a `current_vertex` updates, we make sure that the dictionary that keeps track of both unvisited and visited vertices updates as the `current_vertex` becomes it's chepeast edge.